 “It is important to discern at what stage of understanding and maturity the child is at before deciding on how much to share.”
 Page, 42-year-old teacher and a mother of two teenagers 16 and 14 years old advised.
 This is important.
 Talk about sex in a way that fits the age and stage of your child.
 A four-year-old doesn’t need to know every detail of the sexual acts, but you can lay a solid foundation for later.

 It is a myth that only a woman can talk to a female child and only a man can talk to a male child.
 Some of the most wonderful conversations take place between a mother and her son or between a father and his daughter.
 This would illustrate to children that men and women don’t need to be a mystery to each other, and that in many ways, our sexual needs are not entirely different.
 Establishing a pattern of talking freely with any of your children on any subject will serve you well as they mature and will enable you to have a series of ongoing, productive conversations.

-You may find it helpful to have also someone of the opposite sex, someone whom you have a mature nonsexual relationship with, to serve as a role model and guide for your child.
+You may find it helpful to have also someone of the opposite sex, someone whom you have a mature non-sexual relationship with, to serve as a role model and guide for your child.
 Your parents, religious advisors, or child’s teachers may be excellent candidates.
-But remembering that you will still be the one who will have most of the conversations with your child.
+But remember that you will still be the one who will have most of the conversations with your child.
 There is no reason you cannot be the best resource for your child.
-We can be effectively well equipped to answer their questions, and to support them in this journey.
+We can be effectively well equipped to answer their questions and to support them in this journey.